top of page

 The History of Quad Video Halo

-The journey began with some experiments using GoPro cameras and tripods to record surgery room procedures.
+Our journey began with some experiments using GoPro cameras and tripods to record surgery room procedures.
 It worked, but the equipment required considerable floor space, a bit awkward to get the right camera angles, and considerable editing to produce the final videos.

-These experiments showed promise so we set about developing the first generation QVH system where the cameras were placed on the fluoroscope head and the processing equipment was consolidated into a procedure room cart.
+These experiments showed promise so we set about developing the first generation HALO system where the cameras were placed on the fluoroscope head and the processing equipment was consolidated into a procedure room cart.
 The system worked well but we discovered that the frequent rotation of the fluoroscope head led to camera views of the ceiling and walls thus significant recording view loss.
 Further, the sheer volume of procedure videos dramatically increased the labor required for post-processing thus an inability to scale.

-The NextGen 2.0 solution was conceived and designed based on our editing experience of well over 5,000 procedure videos with our 1st generation system.
+This solution was conceived and designed based on our editing experience of well over 5,000 procedure videos with our 1st generation system.
 This new design took into consideration the issues, views and data related to;

 • procedure positions and processes